NEONScience/NEON-Data-Skills/tutorials/R/R-skills/intro-to-time-series/04-Dplyr-For-Time-Series-In-R/04-Dplyr-For-Time-Series-In-R.md

 grouped object to quickly calculate summary statistics by group - in this case, year.
 For example, we can count how many measurements were made each year using the `tally()` function.
 We can then use the `summarize` function to calculate the mean air temperature value each year.
+Note that "summarize" is a common function name across many different packages.
+If you happen to have two packages loaded at the same time that both have a "summarize" function, you may not get the results that you expect.
+Therefore, we will "disambiguate" our function by specifying which package it comes from using the double colon notation `dplyr::summarize()`.

     # how many measurements were made each year?